Retail & FMCG

 Retail data platform

-Centralize POS, supply chain, inventory, store operations, and channel data into one governed operating layer.
+Centralise POS, supply chain, inventory, store operations, and channel data into one governed operating layer.

 Customer · Analytics